 Better Internal Site Search Improves Onsite Conversion

 Internal site search is often forgotten in the game of conversions but it is a vital tool.
-30% of visitors to e-commerce websites use internal search bar of the site, according to eConsultancy.
+30% of visitors to e-commerce websites use an internal search bar of the site, according to eConsultancy.
 It can be used to one’s advantage and improve conversions by providing better and persuasive onsite search.
 According to this analysis, Screen Pages shared the statistics about 21 businesses and one of them generated nearly 40% of revenue from visitors performing onsite searching.

-In order to increase conversions with internal search, you have to improve the searching experience.
+In order to increase conversions with internal searches, you have to improve the searching experience.
 The most important thing is the search bar.
 It should be prominent and easy for visitors to locate and use.
-Use the searching keywords to direct visitor to your conversion point.
+Use keywords to direct visitor to your conversion point.
 If a visitor is searching for a mobile, include in the results things similar to mobiles that you are trying to sell.
 If you have an offer on a tablet, the search result can feature that and take the customer to the tablet even though they were interested in mobiles.

 You can see optimized conversion as a result of better internal search.
 The sad part is that businesses do not focus on internal search as much as they focus on other things.
 Internal search is a great way to learn about your visitors, what they are looking for and what is their behavior?
-You can enable site search tracking with Google Analytics and use data to learn about the search patterns and keywords.
+You can enable site search tracking with Google Analytics and use data to learn about search patterns and keywords.

 In order to stay ahead and maximize onsite conversion, the best way is to stick to what you know will work.
-It does not hurt to experiment once in a while but for other times, the above three methods present a proven way to increase conversions.
+It does not hurt to experiment once in a while, but for other times, the above three methods present a proven way to increase conversions.
 Words really matter and a good copy can take your conversion rate to a new level.
 Giving your audience a little nudge with the help of social proof is another viable method.
-Lastly, an improved on site search can result in improved conversions.
+Lastly, an improved onsite search can result in improved conversions.
 One thing to note about all three ways is that they also allow you to learn about the audience, and using that data, you can become an expert at onsite conversion.